prebid/prebid.github.io/prebid-server/use-cases/pbs-amp.md

 - curl added as site.page
 - slot added as imp.tagid
 - timeout added as tmax
-- targeting - see the first party data section (NEED LINK)

 So for the /openrtb2/amp URL above, the resulting OpenRTB might be:
 ```